samaanhane98/6502/README.md

 # ISA

-Eventually, all 6502 legal instructions will be supported.
-Currently, the following instructions have been considered:
+Eventually, all legal 6502 instructions will be supported.
+Currently, the following instructions have been implemented:

 - [x] ADC
 - - [x] IMM